Why Is Communication Important for Creatives and Artists?

 This can be especially important to artists and creatives.
 Create an environment that promotes collaborative and creative communication to learn from one another.
 Putting multiple heads together allows for art to be enriched with multiple perspectives, styles, and cultures.
 Your creative projects can only benefit from this!

-How we can practice collaborative communication:
+How can we practise collaborative communication?

 Centralise information and communication: In communicating effectively, you can leverage the advancement of technology.
 Choose an application or platform that can help you and your team create an all-in-one collaborative space or dashboard.
 This will support the retrieval of related information, documents, and discussions that might have been overlooked or missed.
 Together, your team can address any issues, thus promoting transparency.
-For example, with TESSR, you can leave your episodes, scenes, renditions, and feedback on the Project Directory.

 Engage in tasks concurrently: Work collaboratively by tending to tasks, documents, or files at the same time.
 This boosts transparency, cultivating trust and clear communication, which are essential to cohesive teamwork.
 If you create an environment that encourages a culture of projecting positivity in teamwork through freely exchanging ideas and opinions, bonds and team harmony will strengthen.